Blog

 A surrogate mother faces all of the bodily changes, health risks, and other concerns of any woman carrying a baby.
 In addition, stringent demands are made on a surrogate mother’s lifestyle, her activities, and her daily routine.
 She is responsible for the well-being of another person’s child.
 The pregnancy itself takes up nine months of her time, with the entire legal and medical process combining into a procedure that lasts more than a year.

 For her efforts, the surrogate mother receives what amounts to an average salary for the time period involved.
-ConceiveAbilities pays between $43,000 and $53,000 to a surrogate, based on factors such as her past experience as a surrogate—and the demand for a woman of her ethnic background.
+ConceiveAbilities pays up to $72,000 to a first-time surrogate, based on factors such as her past experience as a surrogate—and the demand for a woman of her ethnic background.
 In truth, few intended parents have any qualms about compensating a surrogate mother for her efforts on their behalf.

 2. MYTH: A friend should carry my child for me.